glebtep/CAPSTONE/README.md

    - Click on any stock symbol in your portfolio to view detailed price trends and historical data.

 6. **Logging Out**: Securely log out of your session by clicking the 'Logout' button at any time.

-## Support

-For support, please contact the platform administrator at support@wealthwise.com.

 ## Disclaimer